MikeS023/DOJServerSelection/README.md

 # Disclaimer
 If you are not a DOJRP Member, you will be able to connect, however, you will not get past the loading screen.
 (This is the default structure)

+# Further Insight
+If you require further insight before downloading, please change the Branch selector to "Files."
+(Below the "<> Code" button